Pasteur effect: Practical implications

-The fermentation processes used in alcohol production is commonly maintained in low oxygen conditions, under a blanket of carbon dioxide, while growing yeast for biomass involves aerating the broth for maximized energy production.
-Despite the bactericidal effects of ethanol, acidifying effects of fermentation, and low oxygen conditions of industrial alcohol production, bacteria that undergo lactic acid fermentation can contaminate such facilities because lactic acid has a low pKa of 3.86 to avoid decoupling the pH membrane gradient that supports regulated transport.
+The fermentation processes used in alcohol production are commonly maintained in low oxygen conditions, under a blanket of carbon dioxide, while growing yeast for biomass instead involves aerating the broth for maximized energy production.
+Despite the bactericidal effects of ethanol, the acidifying effects of fermentation, and the low oxygen conditions of industrial alcohol production, bacteria that undergo lactic acid fermentation can still contaminate fermentation systems as lactic acid has a low pKa of 3.86 which avoids decoupling of the pH membrane gradient that supports regulated transport.